Nebraska Cannabis Business Licenses

 Nebraska has had an unsuccessful history with their efforts to legalize cannabis for medical and recreational use.
 Many attempts have been made to get a legalizing initiative on voter ballots, but all have been thwarted by lawmakers.
-However, activists and the public’s persistence shows the value and desire for a legal Nebraska cannabis market.
-Despite receiving enough signatures and being approved by the State Governor, the Nebraska Supreme Court ruled on September 10, 2020 that the medical marijuana ballot initiative supported by Nebraskans for Medical Marijuana would not appear on the November 2020 ballot.
+However activists and the public’s persistence shows the value and desire for a legal Nebraska cannabis market.
+Despite receiving enough signatures and being approved by the State Governor, the Nebraska Supreme Court ruled on September 10, 2020 that the medical marijuana ballot initiative supported by Nebraskans for Medical Marijuana will not appear on the November 2020 ballot.
 The disappointing decision came in response to a lawsuit filed by opponents arguing that the measure violated the state’s single subject rules.

 WHAT ARE NEBRASKA'S CANNABIS LAWS?

 The state of Nebraska has decriminalized possession of small amounts of cannabis, but the sale of any amount of cannabis is still considered a felony.
 Possession of one ounce or less is an infraction punishable by up to a $300.00 fine and may require a drug education course.
 If there is a second offense, it is considered a Class IV misdemeanor punishable by up to five days in jail and a maximum fine of $500.00.
 If a person receives a third subsequent conviction it is punishable by seven days in jail and another maximum fine of $500.00.
 Possession of over one pound is considered a Class IV felony with up to five years in jail and up to a $10,000 fine.
 The sale of any amount of cannabis is considered a felony with a mandatory minimum sentence of one year in jail and a fine up to $20,000.
 Higher charges occur if sold to a minor or within a school zone.